ALFALFA

 ALFALFA Sky Coverage

-ALFALFA will cover 7074 square degrees of the high galactic latitude sky accessible to the Arecibo telescope, i.e. the regions between 0° and +36° in Declination (subdivided into 9 bands of tiles, each 4° wide), 07h30m to 16h30m and 22h to 03h in Right Ascension.
-The full region of the survey will be mapped in drift mode, following a 2--pass strategy (i.e. each Declination band will be scanned at two different epochs, separated by a few months) with the ALFA system, requiring a total of 4130 hours of telescope time.
-The completion of the full survey is projected to require 5 years.
+ALFALFA was originially intended to cover 7074 square degrees of the high galactic latitude sky accessible to the Arecibo telescope, i.e. the regions between 0° and +36° in Declination (subdivided into 9 bands of tiles, each 4° wide), 07h30m to 16h30m and 22h to 03h in Right Ascension.
+In the end, some parts of the spring sky were observed only from 08h30m to 15h30m so that the final coverage is only of about 6300 square degrees.

-Proposed sky coverage of the ALFALFA survey, in the Virgo (upper) and anti-Virgo (lower) directions.
+Final sky coverage of the ALFALFA survey, in the Virgo (upper) and anti-Virgo (lower) directions.
 In each panel, the solid red lines outline the proposed survey area.
 The Arecibo telescope is located at a latitude of 18°21' N and can survey zenith angles less than 20°, but the sensitivity drops sharply at Z.A. > 18°.
-The dotted red lines make the designated ALFALFA "tile" boundaries.
+The dotted red lines make the designated ALFALFA "tile" boundaries while the blue hatched areas reflect the actual final sky coverage.
 The cyan lines mark the lines of b = +20° (upper) and -20° (lower) while the green lines trace SGL = -10°, 0° and +10°.
 Blue filled circles mark galaxies with observed heliocentric recessional velocities cz < 700 km/s while open magenta circles denote objects believed to lie with 10 Mpc (Karachentsev et al. 2004), based largely on primary distances.

 Figure by mph (01/05).